dairefinn/personal-website-react/README.md

 ## TODO:
 - [] Figure out how to get SCSS import shortening working so I don't have to type the full relative path to the file for every import
+- [] Hover and active effects on sidebar links